Unencumbered Remortgage Advisors.

-When you are remortgaging a property within the first 6 months, there will be some restrictions in place.
+For instance, when you are remortgaging a property within the first 6 months, there will be some restrictions in place.
 To find out about these restrictions in more detail, check out our post on remortgaging within 6 months.

 Additionally, your mortgage expert will be able to provide you with the most up to date information regarding this if you have any further questions or concerns.

-Can I get an unencumbered mortgage to pay off debts?
+Remortgage an unencumbered mortgage to pay off debts?

-Each lender will have their own LTV restrictions for unencumbered remortgages for debt consolidation.
+in addition, most lender will have their own LTV restrictions for unencumbered remortgages for debt consolidation.
 Read our guide to remortgaging for debt consolidation here.

-Remortgage an unencumbered property which is in poor condition
+Remortgage an unencumbered property in poor condition

 Investors can purchase a property for cash then look to remortgage the unencumbered property to release some funds for their next project.
 Typically, properties are purchased at auction for cash and sometimes these properties will need renovating to modernise and make the property more appealing.

-A key aspect of getting a mortgage on any property is that it must be habitable.
+As a rule, the key aspect of getting a mortgage on any property is that it must be habitable.
 Generally, this means: